gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 This is pretty simple, just interleave at the dword level:

-_chart simplified to show only 4 lanes instead of 16_
+_chart simplified to show 4 lanes instead of 16_

 Guest Address | Host Address | Dword 1 | Dword 2 | Dword 3 | ... | Dword 16
 --------------|--------------|---------|---------|---------|-----|---------|